 Many dropshippers overlook a critical aspect of store creation when setting up their businesses.
-Namely, they neglect writing many of the legal agreements that can protect them and their customers.
+Namely, they often overlook the need for having a Return Policy.

 Use our Return & Refund Policy Generator to generate a Return and Refund Policy for your store.
 Just follow these steps: